Gilgamech/website/Gillogisms.md

 1. Don't commit crimes, and also, don't film yourself committing crimes.- 2023
 1. Don't have the whole story be character or plot driven - have individual threads be this way.
 1. 'Don't hit women' is sexist.
 Don't hit people - unless in self defense or emergency defense of another, and with just enough overwhelming force that the other person does not want to return a hit and the fight is over.
+1. Don't make a stand but make like the wind. ('Run, run away, to run away another day.')
 1. Don't project onto others, but receive from them and project it back to them.
 1. Don't ruin perfection - let other people do that.- 2023
 1. Don't talk **about** people, talk **TO** people. - 2015.
 Don't talk to people - talk to what people have done. - 2020